AnticOwl/anticowl.github.io/_Wip/2025-03-03-MirrosEdge.md

 Download and extract the tweaker in your game directory.

 ## Configuration
 Start `Mirror's Edge Tweaks` and the first thing to do is point to your game directory and choose `TdGame Fix` as your version if you care of being able to have a Cinematic Faith model.
+You will only have to do this once.

 <div style="width:65%; margin: auto;">
 <img src="https://github.com/user-attachments/assets/9fb5066e-24bc-48ed-8568-73721a17d310" alt="Advanced Launcher" style="box-shadow: 3px 3px 3px gray;">